 Whether you’re a homebuyer or an investor, it can be difficult to know where to start looking in Australia’s robust residential property market.
 Australia is home to all types of properties, some with their own terminology and characteristics.

-Free-standing houses
+Most common option: Free-standing houses

 Free-standing houses are the most common and generally the most sought-after type of home in Australia.
 The Australian Bureau of Statistics (ABS) defines a free-standing house as that which is separated from other dwellings by a space of at least half a metre.
 A house on its own block of land has long been the mainstay of ‘the Great Australian Dream’ of home ownership.
-At the last census in 2021, separate houses made up just over 70% of Australia’s housing stock.

 Duplexes or semi-detached homes

-Duplexes, as their name implies, indicate there are two dwellings to a block although they have separate titles, setting them apart from dual occupancy houses with granny flats.
-Duplexes are generally joined by a common wall or can sometimes be separate upstairs/downstairs dwellings.
-Some duplexes may even be detached but still share the same plot of land.
+Duplexes, as their name implies, indicate there are two dwellings to a block, although they have separate titles.
+This sets them apart from dual-occupancy houses with granny flats.

 Duplexes became more popular in Australia in the 1990s and 2000s, particularly in more densely populated or sought-after areas.
-Duplexes usually have a strata title which means each owner has individual ownership of their own duplex as well as shared ownership of common areas.
+They usually have a strata title, which means each owner has individual ownership of their own duplex as well as shared ownership of common areas.
 This may be a driveway or garden, for example.
-Duplexes are considered a type of medium density housing in Australia.

 Townhouses

-Townhouses are generally attached homes that can be built in a row or cluster, commonly with each home having its own private entrance and backyard or courtyard.
 They are often built as multilevel dwellings to maximise space, commonly with shared walls.
 Some townhouse complexes may also offer shared amenities such as outdoor recreation space, barbecue areas, swimming pools, or gymnasiums.

 Over 55s housing

 Buying into a retirement community is not the same as buying a private home.
 Over 55s dwellings may not reflect property values on the private market and each community comes with its own terms and conditions, ongoing fees, and exit charges.
-Often the communities feature shared amenities and may provide some in-house support services for older residents.
-Over 55s, or independent living, communities should not be confused with aged care facilities which provide higher levels of care for those who can no longer live independently.

 The table below features some of the lowest home loan rates on the market.